 If you’d like to review the specific anatomy for the muscle that you’re addressing, refer back to the trigger point post that linked you to this post.
 There are links to neck muscles in the grid following the protocol.

 NOTE: This protocol is for mindful review by an experienced therapist.
-It is not intended to be used for learning without the hands-on training of a professional instructor.
-One should not attempt this without the necessary expertise to understand contraindications.
-It is important to use proper technique so that the treatment is safe and effective.cervical-lamina-supine
+It is intended for learning with the hands-on training of a professional instructor.
+One should only do this with the necessary expertise to understand contraindications.
+Proper techniques are essential for safe and effective treatment.cervical-lamina-supine

 These routines are intended for mindful review by bodywork professionals and are not appropriate as self-care for non-professionals.
 Self-injury could occur.

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 We will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you for your support.